IEC-2020/Intervention/README.md

 # Intervention_AL
 @ Created by Dr. Alisha Parveen
-Learning approach in animal behaviour
+Advanced learning approach in diet induced obesity and intervention strategy in animal model.